Freedom of Information

 The OTA's objectives in relation to this Plan are to outline appropriate mechanisms and procedures to:

-d) ensure that information published under the Scheme is able to be discovered by the general public, is understandable and re-useable and is accessible to a wide range of people, including people with disabilities; and
+d) ensure that information published under the Scheme is able to be discovered by the general public, is understandable and re-useable and is accessible to a wide range of people, including people with disabilities

 e) assess the effectiveness of the OTA's implementation of the Scheme.

-The Chief Financial Officer is responsible for leading the OTA’s work on implementing freedom of information (FOI) reforms generally.
+The General Manager is responsible for leading the OTA’s work on implementing freedom of information (FOI) reforms generally.
 This includes establishing, developing and maintaining the Scheme within the OTA in accordance with any assistance or guidelines provided by the Information Commissioner, and ensuring that all requests for access to documents are processed in accordance with the Act.

-As new processes are developed for managing information and internet material, the Director, Corporate Support and Compliance will work with relevant line areas to integrate the IPS management into the management frameworks and will update the Plan accordingly.
+As new processes are developed for managing information and internet material, the General Manager will work with relevant line areas to integrate the IPS management into the management frameworks and will update the Plan accordingly.

 To ensure ongoing satisfaction with the Scheme's requirements, the OTA will regularly:

-b) review existing information held by the OTA that is routinely provided to Parliament in response to requests and orders; and
+b) review existing information held by the OTA that is routinely provided to Parliament in response to requests and orders

 c) determine what additional information should be published to satisfy the requirements of section 8(2).